memosasoft/image-hunter/README.md

 Search query can be done with the terminal.

-I am trying to find a way to make a basic website search form and connected it to python script.

-I added many different web interfaces (HTML) views giving the scrapper the ability to search a subject through a basic written image search.

-The query can be also added through a simple GUI interface or directly entered in the command prompt where the program is running.

-You just enter a query or phrase and the system retrieves the images and some of the information related to your search query.
+You simply enter a query or phrase and the system retrieves the images and some of the information related to your search query.

 The HTML views will popup when the image-hunter.py script is started.